rg-wood/salt-lion/README.md

 arise, a point of no return, a conflict that conversation alone cannot resolve.
 Then it's time to break out the dice.

+As a rule, you only have one chance to succeed with any action.
+Once you have rolled the dice – and pushed the roll – you may not roll again to achieve the same goal.
+You need to try something different or wait until the circumstances have changed in a substantial way.
+Or let another player character try.
+This rule does not apply to combat, where you can attack the same enemy multiple times.

 ### Base Dice

 To roll, grab a number of six-sided dice equal to the most relevant